Museums and Botanical Garden

 Science is building knowledge – for natural history collections, this includes not only research work but also educational work to transport knowledge into the general public.
 In addition to school lessons, extracurricular places of learning, such as natural history museums, the showcases of natural history collections, are also in demand here.

-In addition to the Bavarian Natural History Collections in the fields of zoology, botany, geology and palaeontology, mineralogy, anthropology and palaeoanatomy, the SNSB unites ten natural history museums.
+In addition to the Bavarian State Collections of Natural History in the fields of zoology, botany, geology and palaeontology, mineralogy, anthropology and palaeoanatomy, the SNSB unites ten natural history museums.
 Five of them are located in Munich: the Museum Mensch und Natur, the Museum Mineralogia München, the Palaeontological Museum and the Geological Museum and the BIOTOPIA Lab.
 The Botanical Garden München-Nymphenburg is also located in Munich.
 Bavaria is also home to five other SNSB museums: the Naturkunde-Museum Bamberg, the Urwelt-Museum Oberfranken in Bayreuth, the Jura-Museum Eichstätt, the RiesCraterMuseum Nördlingen and the Bionicum Nürnberg.

 Temporary Exhibitions